 With its art galleries, restaurants and a youthful vibe, the Royal Street District has a bit of something for everyone.
 Start at Barrow Brewing Company, the town’s craft brewer located within a revived old pole barn granary nestled alongside Salado Creek that was a key part of local history.
 Step into the decidedly rustic taproom and behold the jaw-dropping selection of beer brewed in house, from a stout brewed with roasted coconut to the Evil Catfish IPA, a pleasantly hoppy brew named after a local legend.
 A family-friendly hangout for locals and visitors alike, the brewery hosts everything from live music on the weekends to bike rides and yoga, so plan to stick around for a while.

 Have a drink or two at Barrow, then go for a stroll through the rest of the district to uncover its many treasures.
 Peruse fashionable clothes and jewelry at the boutique shops, visit art galleries and discover our history at the Salado Museum & College Park.
-Once the sun starts to set, head over to Ramble Restaurant & Farmhouse Grill, an upscale globally inspired eatery that serves dishes made with Texas-grown ingredients and shots on its outdoor patio.
+Once the sun starts to set, head over to the Hunter Gatherer at Inn on the Creek, an upscale globally inspired eatery that serves dishes made with Texas-grown ingredients and shots on its outdoor patio.
 Get your fill, then head back out into the district to enjoy your night out on the town.

 Browse Unique Boutique Shops